-Be careful where you consume a relaxing lunch or refreshing beverage in Italy.
+Be careful where you consume a relaxing lunch or a refreshing beverage in Italy.
 It's an offense in Florence to eat or drink while sitting on church steps or within a church courtyard.
 The same law applies to eating near public buildings.
 Snack elsewhere and avoid the fine.
-Check out these other everyday things you didn’t know were illegal.
+Read up on these bizarre things that have been banned around the world.

-Feed the pigeons and you'll break the law in San Fransiscochingyunsong/Shutterstock
+Feed the pigeons and you'll break the law in San Fransisco

-Leave your Bible at home in the Maldivesmirtmirt/Shutterstock
+Leave your Bible at home in the Maldives

 Want to capture one last snapshot of your family in the airport before you board the plane?
 In Kazakhstan, it’s against the law.
 Photography in and around airports is illegal, and taking pictures of military and official buildings is frowned upon as well.
 Find out why it's illegal to take pictures of the Eiffel Tower at night, too.

 Tourists may be surprised to discover that marijuana is outlawed in Jamaica.
 Since 1913, Jamaican law has stated that the cultivation, use, or possession of marijuana is illegal.
 People caught with even a small amount of the plant can face a lengthy prison sentence.
 And, if you hear tourists in Jamaica referring to 420, know what that means.

 In France, drivers are legally required to carry a portable Breathalyzer in their vehicle.
 If you’re caught without this gadget in your car, you’ll be expected to cough up 11 Euros tout suite.
 Tourists behind the wheel, this law applies to you too.